EzeIcons

 </button>

-Important: do not add role="presentation" on SVG elements.
-It is redundant when aria-hidden="true" is present and confusing without it.
+What not to do: Don't add role="presentation" to SVG elements.
+It's redundant when aria-hidden="true" is present and confusing without it.
 Stick to aria-hidden.

-Informative icons need a text alternative that conveys the same meaning the icon conveys visually.
-There are several patterns, each appropriate for different contexts:
+Informative icons need a text alternative that conveys the same meaning the icon communicates visually.
+Three patterns, each suited to different contexts:

 <button aria-label="Delete item">